wso2/docs-is/en/docs/guides/tenants/customize-automated-mails.md

     !!! note

    	    If the locale value is not defined for the user, the default locale value will be 'en_US'.
-To change the default local value please add the following config to the deployment.toml file.
+To change the default locale value please add the following config to the deployment.toml file.

    	    ```
    	    [identity_mgt.notification]